14.3 C

 The term “fluid ounce” originates from measurements used in the British Imperial and American customary systems.
 The term’s etymology can be broken down into two components: “fluid” and “ounce.”

 1. “Fluid” comes from the Latin word “fluidus”, which means flowing or liquid.
-In the context of measurements, “fluid” denotes that the measurement is of volume, not weight.
+In the context of measurements, “fluid” refers to a measurement of volume, not weight.
 This distinguishes fluid ounces from ounces as units of weight.

 2. “Ounce”: The term “ounce” is derived from the Latin word “uncia, which was a unit that was one-twelfth of the Roman pound (“libra”).
 The word came into English through Anglo-Norman French, where “once” was a unit of weight.

-So, a “fluid ounce” is a unit of volume that is approximately the volume of one avoirdupois ounce of water at standard temperature and pressure, depending on the system used (US customary vs. Imperial).
+A “fluid ounce” is a unit of volume that is approximately equivalent to the volume of one avoirdupois ounce of water at standard temperature and pressure, depending on the system used (US customary vs. Imperial).
 This volume-weight connection is not precise and varies with temperature, but it’s the origin of why the term “ounce” is used in both contexts.

 The precise definition of a fluid ounce varies: